Kaua-vieira-dev/Kaua-vieira-dev/README.md

 ###

-<h4 align="left">I am starting this journey now, focusing more on problem solving using C and C++, computer networks, databases, and data structures.
+<p align="left">I am starting this journey now, focusing more on problem solving using C and C++, computer networks, databases, and data structures.
 I am passionate about technology and learning more.
-Currently focused on college and an AWS course.</h4>
+Currently focused on college and an AWS course.</p>

 ###